 Request for an Accommodation

-To request an accommodation for a qualifying disability, a student must self-identify and register with the Disability Services Office for his or her campus.
-The Office of Disability Services is housed in the Counseling Center on the New York City and Pleasantville campuses.
-The Coordinator of Disability Services for the New York City campus, Ms. Jenna Cler, may be contacted at (212) 346-1199 or by email, firstname.lastname@example.org The Coordinator of Disability Services for the Westchester campuses, Ms. Elisse M. Geberth, may be contacted at (914) 773–3710 or by email, email@example.com Notifying other University offices, faculty or staff does not constitute giving notice to the University of a request for an accommodation.
-No one, including faculty, is authorized to evaluate the need and arrange for an accommodation except the Coordinator of Disability Services.
-Moreover, no one, including faculty, is authorized to contact the Coordinator of Disability Services on behalf of a student.
+To request an accommodation for a qualifying disability, a student must self-identify and register with the Accessibility Services Office.
+The Office of Accessibility Services is housed in the Counseling Center on the New York City and Pleasantville campuses.
+The Coordinator of Accessibility Services for the New York City campus, Ms. Jenna Cler, may be contacted at (212) 346-1199 or by email, email@example.com The Coordinator of Accessibility Services for the Westchester campuses, Ms. Elisse M. Geberth, may be contacted at (914) 773–3710 or by email, firstname.lastname@example.org Notifying other University offices, faculty or staff does not constitute giving notice to the University of a request for an accommodation.
+No one, including faculty, is authorized to evaluate the need and arrange for an accommodation except the Coordinator of Accessibility Services.
+Moreover, no one, including faculty, is authorized to contact the Coordinator of Accessibility Services on behalf of a student.

 Before an accommodation will be provided, the student may be required to submit medical and/or other diagnostic information concerning the student’s disability and limitations.
 If the information provided is unclear or incomplete, the student may be required to provide additional information or participate in further evaluations.
 In addition, the University may, at its expense, arrange for its own evaluation of the disability and needs of a student.